Nepo baby: Related terms

 The New York magazine issue also used the term "industry baby" (also known as industry plant) to refer to a number of other celebrities.
 The publication defined an "industry baby" as "a celebrity who had a parent or relation that may not have been extremely wealthy or famous, but had achieved some success in the industry, often behind the scenes, which provided their children with connections and opportunities".
 Vulture defined the term as a celebrity who "didn't inherit a famous name, but did inherit connections and knowledge of the business".

-Examples of industry babies cited include Billie Eilish, Meghan Markle, Laura Dern, Lena Dunham, Chris Pine, and Daisy Edgar-Jones.
+Examples of industry babies cited include Billie Eilish, Meghan Markle, and Kristen Stewart.

-Inheritance is the practice of receiving titles, privileges and obligations upon the death of an individual.
-Monarchies like the British royal family are similar to Nepo Babies, because family careers are defined by inheritance and tradition, rather than by merit, such as talent or hard work.

-Nepo babies are similar to trust fund babies.
+An inverse term is nepo parent (also gendered as nepo dad or nepo mom) which refers to a parent who is perceived to benefit from their child's celebrity.
+People who have been referred to as nepo parents include Dina Lohan (mother of Lindsay Lohan) and Michael Whitehall (father of Jack Whitehall).